odoo/documentation/content/upgrade/faq.rst

 What is the time frame for an upgrade project?
 ----------------------------------------------

-TODO check with AVG project duration, what we should communicate

 It depends on the user involvement (the time spent on testing, reporting problems, etc.) and the issues encountered that might need to be addressed by our technical team.